my1396/R-Notes/docs/0206-Rmd-Figure.md

 - note that the percentage need to be put in quotes.
 - `fig.width` do not scale font, it shows the original font size.
 - `out.width` scales the whole figure.
 Better to use this one.
 If you want to fix aspect ratio, use `fig.asp=0.6` to set height:width = 6:10.

+    - `outwidth` keeps the original aspect ratio of the figure and scale the text in the figure too.

+        But what most people want is to scale the figure but not the text.
+For instance, you want to scale your figure to 70\% width of page, but you want to keep the original size of text so it is readable.

+    - A caveat with `outwidth`is that the <span style='color:#00CC66'>axis labels and ticks will be so small</span> and hard to read.

 ~~~~markdown
 ```{r car-plot, eval=TRUE, echo=FALSE, out.width="20%", fig.cap="Caption here." }